Holy Church considers many Old Testament figures to be saints.

 I dug around a bit and found some psaltery music on Youtube and elsewhere.

-You can hear in this file a sample of bowed psaltery (also psaltry) together with a small harp, also appropriate to David, as well as plucked psaltery in two versions of a Medieval Lament for Tristan, which would have been in vogue at the time the painter was working on the altar piece.
+You can hear, below, a sample of bowed psaltery together with a small harp, also appropriate to David, as well as plucked psaltery in two versions of a Medieval Lament for Tristan, which would have been in vogue at the time the painter was working on the altar piece.

 Listen as you do your translation!

 Also, here again is Tristan’s Lament.